KULL-Centre/papers/2022/functional-sites-cagiada-et-al/README.md

 Synonymous mutations should be skipped or reported as mutation to =.
 Stop mutations has to been removed from the list.
 Examples of predictions can be found in 'score_rosetta' folder.

-- Input files containing evoluationary conservation measures should follow the same format rules as shown for stability prediction or the GEMME website output folder (remember to select in the notebook the format used).
+- Input files containing evolutionary conservation measures should follow the same format rules as shown for stability prediction or the GEMME website output folder (remember to select in the notebook the format used).
 All the prediction should be generated using GEMME.

 - PBD files should follow the same numeration and should not contain extra residue/regions compared to the uploaded target sequence.
 The target structure has to be named as chain A.